AndersDeath/diary2/000-current.md

 # 20 January - Friday - Yerevan - 113 day of immigration

 Yesterdays DRSMILE release caused an issue.
+1200 wrong notifications were sent to people.